zaro0508/SynapseStorageReportGenerator/README.md

 Running this script will make calls to Synapse to

 1. Generate a storage report
-2. Upload the storage report to Synapse as a file entity
+2. Upload the storage report to Synapse as new rows in a table
 3. Send a notification to a user or team containing a link to the report in Synapse

 ## Running the script